ably/asset-tracking-demos/app-requirements.md

 Subscriber app (the consumer / customer):

 - Must use the backend service to generate an order for delivery - TBC whether this is simply by entering order id into the app, or perhaps by getting a list of active orders that can be accepted
+- Must source Google Maps API key from the backend service
 - Should configure the resolution based on the user’s behaviour (if the app is in the background, or the user is looking at a different page: we don’t need a high resolution)
 - Should ideally, when the tracker is 10 m from the address, remove the map and mention the food is here